 The Parsonage has 4 bedrooms.

 The second floor (due to size limitations of the stairs) has 2 good sized full beds.
-Each of the 4 rooms has comfortably fit 2 people.
+Each of the 4 rooms comfortably fits 2 people.
 The capacity of the house is 6-8.
 There are 2 bathrooms.
 The main floor has a tub.
 The basement floor has a shower.
-The basement also offers an additional seating area with a flat screened TV and Apple Television.
+The basement also offers an additional seating area with a flat screened Roku Television.
 The whole house has access to internet.
-In the living room the window seat area also serves as a dining table area which fits 6-8.

 FOR FURTHER INFORMATION OR SCHEDULING: